Aravind3515/Ntropy/README.md

 To decide on what features to use for our model we used XgBoost- Feature Extraction.py

-We prepared the initial dataset- OriginalDataSetPrepCode.py but we got poor results
+We prepared the initial dataset- OriginalDataSetPrepCode.py but we got poor results due to lack of data

 To improve the accuracy of the model we applied data augmentation techniques and trained the final model- FinalDataSet-Model.py